muggy8/improbable/from-me-to-me/dPRPjiiM.md

 As the tension left my body, I could feel strength leave my legs as well and before I knew it, I was sitting on the ground by the tree I was standing beside just a moment ago.

-Thank goodness things seem to have clamed down now it seems.
+Thank goodness things seem to have calmed down now it seems.

 Looking over to the group once again, it seems that everyone has seated themselves now, even Phanna and Mikay too.